dannotes/bookofdaniel/content/posts/Integration-of-Zoho-Desk-and-Grafana.md

 ## Real-Time Monitoring & Scoreboard
 Zoho analytics with additional license offers Dashboard experience but I needed something more interesting like a real-time dashboard to proactively act on tickets which does not require additional license.

-So I came up with a solution using Grafana dashboard and project it in a monitor.
-For that we used zoho web hook, instead of polling ticket meta details from Zoho desk.
+So I came up with a solution which is powered by Grafana Dashboard and projected it on a monitor.
+For that, I used zoho web hook, instead of polling ticket meta details from Zoho desk.

 The Webhook listener is developed using a simple java script.
 The json payload recieved will be deserialized and stored in a relational database like SQL Server.

-Then we created a grafana dashboard to pull the details from the database.
+Then I created a Grafana Dashboard to pull the details from the database.

 ### Architecture Diagram
 <img title="Zoho Real-Time Grafana Dashbord" alt="Zoho Real-Time Dashboard Solution" src="/images/Zoho Desk Real Time Monitoring.png">